byuflowlab/FLOWUnsteady/docs/src/how-to-guide/define-complex-wings.md

-# How to define complex Wings
+# How to define Complex Wings

 In the tutorial [First Steps](@ref) we introduced the ```simpleWing()``` function.
 In this guide, we look at creating more complex wings using the ```complexWing()``` function.
 Note that this is a how to guide, showing how to use the ```complexWing()``` function.
 For details on this function implementation, please refer to the refernce section of this documentation.